Squidjigg/scissors-paper-rock/README.md

-# scissors-paper-rock
+# Scissors Paper Rock
-A simple HTML Scissors Paper Rock game
+A simple Scissors Paper Rock game built with HTML, CSS and JavaScript.